msiner/sdrplay-go/README.md

 # sdrplay-go

-sdrplay-go is a wrapper of the SDRPlay API for the Go programming language.
+sdrplay-go is a Go programming language wrapper of the SDRplay API that can be used to access SDRplay RSP receivers.
 It implements direct access to the C API as well as a higher-level declarative API that takes advantage of features in the Go programming language.
+On Windows, Cgo is not required.

+## Build Configuration

+### Linux
+On Linux, building sdrplay-go applications requires Go, the SDRplay API, and a Cgo-compatible C compiler.
+The Go environment must be configured with CGO_ENABLED=1.

+### Windows
-On Windows, build sdrplay-go applications requires Go and the SDRPlay API.
+On Windows, building sdrplay-go applications requires Go and the SDRplay API.
 If CGO_ENABLED=0, sdrplay-go defaults to using runtime DLL loading instead of typical dynamic linking.
 This allows sdrplay-go applications to be compiled without using Cgo or requiring a C compiler.

 If CGO_ENABLED=1, sdrplay-go will build using Cgo and typical dynamic linking.

-On Linux, building sdrplay-go applications requires Go, the SDRPlay API, and a Cgo-compatible C compiler.
-The Go environment must be configured with CGO_ENABLED=1.
+To build with runtime DLL loading while keeping CGO_ENABLED=1, declare the "dll" tag during build (e.g. ```go build -tags dll ./...```).

 ## Quickstart